 T’was a time when chasing a bucket list did not necessitate cracking an Enigma code of shifting Covid tests and requirements, juggling what’s needed to board a plane, to enter a country, to embark on a boat, to disembark, to return in transit.
 T’was a time recently where nobody was allowed to travel at all, but it looks like we’re finally done with that bit.
 There’s still too much friction when it comes to global travel, the legacy of Covid lingering like a suds stain around a student’s bathtub.
 The good news is that much of the world has collectively decided to move on, focusing efforts on protecting the vulnerable while living with Covid the way we live with other problematic viruses.
 It just took time and money, which tends to solve most problems.
 The better news: last month I returned to both my Canadian and Global Bucket List after too long a hiatus, and I returned in style.
 I’ve always wanted to sail in the Caribbean, and I’ve waited over a decade to once again experience to the deep virgin snow of backcountry skiing.
 March presented the opportunities, and so I grasped them, tightly, with the wind at my sails, and a smooth path from peak to gully. ![]() Part One: The Caribbean It started with a thought about sailing as an eco-friendlier form of cruising.
 Then I got lost in the fascinating real-life history of pirates, and distracted by the pool-clear waters of the Caribbean.
 Putting it altogether, I found the perfect itinerary on board one of the world’s largest passenger sail boats, a towering old-world tall ship operated by Swedish-owned, Malta-flagged Star Clippers.
 My experience will get its full due in an upcoming issue of the Vancouver Sun, but I will say this: Star Flyer – a 4-masted tall ship that swivels the head of even the saltiest sailor – is out of this world.
 It carries up to 166 passengers served by 74 crew, sailing the trade winds and ocean currents in the Caribbean, Mediterranean, Central America and across the Atlantic.
 Unlike cruising, you feel the ocean (sometimes a little more than you’d like, but that’s part of the adventure), visiting bays, islands and beaches beyond reach of the cruise ships.
 It’s a luxury sailing adventure for those who don’t know anyone with a luxury sailboat, which I’m assuming describes most of us.
 Staff and service is fantastic, the meals top notch, the cocktails smooth and the onboard amenities (two pools, a massage therapist, deck chairs, an open bridge, stocked library, water sports etc) most accommodating.
 Time slows down, and people read books, not feeds.
 You can do bucket list things like hang out on the bowsprit, sprawled on the netting as it dips over rolling waves above playful dolphins (yep, that happened).
 You can climb up the rope ladder to an 18m-high viewing platform, gazing over islands and ocean.
 You can bake in the sun like those fried European passengers who don’t seem to know about skin cancer.
 You can dance at night, request tunes from the pianist, dress like a pirate, or ask a thousand questions of the patient crew as they pull ropes and release topsails with special names that I forgot the moment I heard them.
 Pop into the Caribbean’s most legendary beach bars (the Soggy Dollar, Foxy’s etc) for a souvenir headache, nap in your cabin, listen to stories of fellow passengers, snorkel into sea caves, paddle-board, ogle at super yachts parking in St Barts.
 It’s everything one would expect the good life to be, and a very different kind of cruise experience.
 The more I travel on a small ship – a luxury river barge in the Amazon, a catamaran in the Galapagos, an expedition ship in the Antarctica – the more I fall in love with boats as a bucket list form of travel.
 If you can burn just 15% of the fuel of a regular ship, as the Star Flyer does under sail, it feels like the future of cruising, and the responsible way to go.
 As time progresses, I hope to add more small ships to my growing, curated bucket list cruise collection.
 Part Two: Catskiing in the Skeena

 The last and only time I cat-skied was on a private mountain in Chile.
 We were filming an episode of Word Travels, and my single biggest memory of that adventure is nervously watching our cameraman Sean ski backwards while he filmed my descent with a large six-figure camera on his shoulder.
 It was the only true bluebird ski day I’ve ever had, when the sky is crystal clear after a big dump of white snow.
 Skeena Cat Skiing in BC would be my second, and this time I wouldn’t have to worry about my TV show crashing with a wipeout (I can do that all by myself, thank you).
 I had one day to switch my Caribbean bag for my snow gear, catching a prop flight north from Vancouver to the town of Smithers BC.
 Here I met a group of elite ski journalists, gathering at the helipad for our memorable ride into base camp.
 Any day you get to ride a helicopter is a good day.
 Skeena Cat Skiing is a family-run affair and clearly a passion project of immense love and hard work.
 Many hours away from anything, guests stay in heated dome tents buried in snow, which is a cool experience unto itself.
 The comfy, wood-fired heated lodge tent is loaded with fine beer, snacks, worn couches, and a friendly chef who prepared outstanding hearty dinners and desserts.
 We’re surrounded by the Thomlinson and Gail Creek mountains, 30,000 hectares of fresh powder and skiable glades in every direction.
 Our ski chair is a customized Piston Bully snow grader, with a large heated cabin for 14 passengers on the back.
 This ‘cat’ can go anywhere and everywhere it pleases, and it does.
 Skirting a steep ride, it deposited us at the top of runs that funnel into valleys where we would be collected by the cat for another ascent.
 Backcountry safety is taken seriously: we’re all equipped with avalanche kits, air bags, walkie-talkies, and given a tutorial in rescue.
 Veteran guides know what they’re doing and accidents are rare to non-existent.
 Any nerves dissipate after the first run, replaced with elation and joy and wowzers because this is the skiing you dream about, every time you strap in, and every time you head up a mountain.
 I was easily the weakest boarder of the group, and I’m no slopestyle expert (especially in the company of Olympic skier Yuki Tsubota).
 But even at my own pace, I was able to keep up, sharing the pinnacle of what snow sport can deliver.
 Cat skiing is more affordable than heli-skiing, and you can read more about both in my Bucket Listed column for Can Geo Travel.
 Suffice to say: it’s going to be hard going up a local ski hill again, but there’s always something to aspire to, and something to look forward to next time.
+Another year and another decade have passed, another year and another decade we won’t get back.
+Despite all the indicators to the contrary (I highly suggest reading Stephen Pinker’s Enlightenment Now) it certainly feels like we’re living in particularly turbulent times.
+Brexit, Trump, ISIS, Facebook…the 2010’s have repeatedly been called the Decade of Crisis.
+It was also a decade that took us into science fiction more than one would think.
+Consider arriving in January 1, 2010, and telling a person on the street:

 What the hell are you talking about?
 And this is just a fraction of the global fizzle-pop martini that has shaken and stirred over the past ten years.
 “It was the best of times, it was the worst of times.”
 Charles Dickens wrote that timeless line in 1859.
 There is always political, cultural and economic turbulence, although this decade frequent environmental disasters joined the party.
 Unprecedented droughts (South Africa, Argentina, Australia), floods (India, Louisiana, Oklahoma), hurricanes (Bahamas, Puerto Rico), storms (Superstorm Sandy, Tropical Irene), heatwaves, wildfires (Australia, California, BC), the melting Arctic, city-sized icebergs breaking off Greenland and the Antarctic Peninsula.
 And facing this global challenge are a bunch of world leaders not too removed from comic book villains.
 There have always been high season and low season, but overtourism – best represented by poster children like Barcelona and the Louvre, Venice and Dubrovnik - proved canaries in the coalmine for the onslaught of travellers benefitting from cheap airfare, growing middle classes and an obsession with social media validation.
 I’ve had to question my own role in all of this, as this decade saw me transform from a freelance writer and television host into the bestselling author of a half dozen “bucket list” themed books.
 Not to mention a husband and father.
 What hasn’t changed is the core of what set me off fifteen years ago: an insatiable curiosity, and the desire to share what I discover with others in the hope that it inspires them as much as it has inspired me.
 My latest book is about the joys, trials, hilarity and wonders when travelling with kids across Australia.
 Gone are the days of intense budget travel, and I’m a little long in the tooth to be sharing dorms in hostels (plus kids under six are not the best bunk mates).
 But they do demand and instigate new adventures all the time.
 We’re kicking off 2020 with a true bucket list road trip adventure, visiting three incredible BC ski resorts to learn – as a family – how to embrace the Canadian winter, and make it down a mountain on skis.
 Having warmed up for a recent Vancouver Sun story about Whistler, we’re kicking off on the powder of RED Mountain, revving up for Revelstoke, and with any luck we will get a thumbs up from Olympic legend Nancy Greene on the slopes of Sun Peaks.
 As usual, I hope to inspire other families to do the same, and at the very least, avoid visits to the hospital (my ER visit in Whistler to saw off my wedding ring was enough, thanks).
 Whatever happens in the year and decade to come, may the weather prove fair and your health fairer.
 May our challenges be met and our smiles frequent.
 I hope we continue to appreciate the incredible benefits of our privilege, and empathize with those who want nothing more than to share a piece of it.
 Every year that passes is a year we won’t get back.
 Regardless of what we might be telling ourselves in 2030, let’s continue to make them count.